mcbrumagin/yamf/packages/core/src/api/languages/README.md

-# Micro-JS Client Libraries
+# @yamf/core Client Libraries

-Multi-language client libraries for the Micro-JS microservices framework.
+Multi-language client libraries for the @yamf/core microservices framework.

 ## Overview

-Micro-JS supports multiple programming languages, allowing you to build polyglot microservice architectures.
+@yamf/core supports multiple programming languages, allowing you to build polyglot microservice architectures.
 All clients communicate with the same registry using a header-based HTTP protocol.

 ## Available Languages